cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

 MLOps should be viewed as a practice for consistently managing the ML aspects of products in a way that is unified with all of the other technical and non-technical elements necessary to successfully commercialise those products with maximum potential for viability in the marketplace.

+> MLOps is not to be confused with "AIOps".
+AIOps often means an application of AI technologies to Ops data with sometimes unclear aims for gaining insights.
+These terms are still evolving, but for the purposes of this document we do not mean AIOps as it is currently known.
+For example: MLOps would be the term used if you are training and deploying and tracking models, AIOps would mean you are applying some machine learning to clickstreams or log files.

 ### What is MLOps not?

 It sometimes helps to consider what anti-patterns exist around a concept in order to better understand it.